giorgiop/giorgiop.github.io/index.md

 [NICTA](https://www.nicta.com.au), advised by
 [Richard Nock](https://scholar.google.com.au/citations?user=0J2s3YQAAAAJ&hl=en&oi=ao) and
 [Tiberio Caetano](http://www.tiberiocaetano.com).
-My research is about weak supervision, *i.e.* any setting in the continuum between supervised and unsupervised learning.
+My research is about weakly supervision, *i.e.* any setting in the continuum between supervised and unsupervised learning.
 In particular, I am interested in cases when supervision is given by information aggregated over subsets of examples; for instance, by statistics from census data.
-This setting has connections with social sciences, econometrics and privacy.
+The setting has connections with topics in social sciences and privacy.

 Prior to move to Australia, I received my B.Sc. and M.Sc. from Politecnico di Milano, Italy, with a research thesis on Nash Equilibrium computation in Game Theory working with